-In this article, we analyze four schemes for performing probabilistic entanglement swapping, in which the main aim is to project two qubits, that have never interacted, onto a Bell state.
-We consider, that the two pairs of qubits can be in different partially entangled pure states.
-Besides, we consider that the measuring-basis can consist of non-Bell states.
-Additionally, we propose the so called \emph{unambiguous state extraction} (USE) protocol \cite{Hsu,BHe,Hutin,Gautam} as the mechanism for implementing the local operations.
+In this article, we analyze four schemes for performing probabilistic entanglement swapping, in which the main task is to project two qubits, which never have interacted, onto a Bell state.
+We consider two pairs of qubits in different partially entangled pure states.
+Besides, we also assume that the measuring-basis can consist of non-Bell states.
+Additionally, we propose the \emph{unambiguous state extraction} (USE) protocol \cite{Hsu,BHe,Hutin,Gautam} as the mechanism for implementing local operations.

 The article is organized as follows.
 In Sec. \ref{sec1} we briefly recall the well known, deterministic and basic entanglement swapping scheme.
-In Sec. \ref{sec2} we propose four strategies for achieving the aim of probabilistically projecting onto an EPR state, shared by two qubits which have never interacted.
-In the last Sec. \ref{sec3} we summarize the principal results.
-Additionally, we included the Appendix \ref{AppendixA} where we show that the \emph{unambiguous state extraction} (USE) protocol \cite{Hsu,BHe,Hutin,Gautam} can be locally applied to extract an EPR state with optimal probability.
-In particular, we introduce an explicit joint unitary transformation, which allows to accomplish the main aim, additionally finding the optimal probability of success as a function of the initial concurrence \cite{Bose,Vidal,Nielsen,BKraus,Guevara}.
-The results of the appendix are directly applied onto the first, second and fourth strategy.
+In Sec. \ref{sec2} we propose four strategies for achieving the task of probabilistically projecting onto an EPR state, shared by two qubits which never interacted.
+In the last Sec. \ref{sec3} we summarize the principal results of this article.
+Additionally, Appendix \ref{AppendixA} shows that the \emph{unambiguous state extraction} (USE) protocol \cite{Hsu,BHe,Hutin,Gautam} can be locally applied to extract an EPR state with optimal probability.
+In particular, we introduce an explicit joint unitary transformation, which allows to accomplish the EPR projection, additionally finding the optimal probability of success as a function of the initial concurrence value \cite{Bose,Vidal,Nielsen,BKraus,Guevara}.
+The results described are directly applied onto the first, second and fourth strategy.